ixoncloud/edge-app-gps-data-logger/README.md

 ### 4. Access Node-RED

 - In IXON Cloud, create an HTTP Web Server to access the Node-RED web interface.
+- Open Node-RED and log in using the default credentials:
+  - **Username:** `admin`
+  - **Password:** `password`
-- Open Node-RED and review or adjust the flow for GPS data collection and transmission.
+- Review or adjust the flow for GPS data collection and transmission.

+> **Security Note:** For production use, it's highly recommended to change the default password.
+See the [Node-RED Authentication](#node-red-authentication) section below for instructions.

 ### 5. Configure IXON Cloud: Data Source and Variables